 Each module is for 3 continuous days and is held every month generally on Friday-Saturday and Sunday.

 Class timings are from 9.00 am to 6.15pm every day.

-For Class of 2019 we expect 200+ participants.
-Classes are in 3 locations - New Delhi, Mumbai and Bengaluru
+For last many years classes are being held in 3 locations - New Delhi, Mumbai and Bengaluru.

 Another very important feature of the Diploma program is that is that at the end of each Module participants must submit a report outlining their learnings from the module as well what they can include in their workplace based on the module inputs.Once all the modules are completed a Composite Final Report is also to be submitted by each participant and give some recommendations of some new ideas that can be implemented in their organization to improve it's working.
 These have to also be presented to their management and approved by their own management before being awarded the diploma.
 The module details are given below: